sradfar/GoM_ProbRI-MHW/README.md

 ## Projects

 This research is divided into three main projects.
-Each project is associated with a research paper (#Research Papers).
+Each project is associated with a research paper.
 Currently, only the codes and data for the first project is publicly available.
 Details of the research papers are as follows:

 **Research Papers:**